 Eligibility for a VA headstone or marker is the same as for burial in a national cemetery.
 VA cannot issue a headstone or marker for a spouse or dependent buried in a private cemetery.
 Twenty-year reservists without active-duty service are eligible for a headstone or grave marker, if they are entitled to military retired pay at the time of death.

-The Department of Veterans Affairs has expanded the available Emblems of Belief for Placement on Government Headstones and Markers to include a greater number of options for veterans.
+The VA has expanded the available emblems of belief for placement on government headstones and markers to include a greater number of options for veterans.
 Visit the VA's Headstones and Markers website to view the nearly forty optional emblems.

 Military benefits are always changing -- keep up with everything from pay to health care by signing up for a free Military.com membership, which will send all the latest benefits straight to your inbox, as well as give you access to up-to-date pay charts and more.